zoguxprotocol/slinky/providers/apis/zogux/README.md

-# dYdX Market Params API
+# Zogux Market Params API

 > To learn more about the price aggregation that pairs with this API as well as the structure of the side-car's market config (Market Map), please refer to the [Median Index Price Aggregator readme](../../../pkg/math/oracle/README.md).

-The dYdX Market Params API provides a list of all market parameters for the dYdX protocol.
-Specifically, this includes all markets that the dYdX protocol supports, the exchanges that need to provide prices along with the relevant translations, and a set of operations that convert all markets into a common set of prices.
-The side-car utilizes this API to update the price providers with all relevant market parameters, such that it can support the dYdX protocol out of the box.
+The Zogux Market Params API provides a list of all market parameters for the Zogux protocol.
+Specifically, this includes all markets that the Zogux protocol supports, the exchanges that need to provide prices along with the relevant translations, and a set of operations that convert all markets into a common set of prices.
+The side-car utilizes this API to update the price providers with all relevant market parameters, such that it can support the Zogux protocol out of the box.

 # Market Map Adapter

-In order to utilize the market params API, the dYdX market map provider includes a custom adapter that can translate the market parameters into a format the side-car can understand.
+In order to utilize the market params API, the Zogux market map provider includes a custom adapter that can translate the market parameters into a format the side-car can understand.

 ## Ticker Conversions